Gold Bars triple murders: Prosecution's case

-The trial court was told that in early 1971, one of the accused, Andrew Chou Hock Guan, who worked as an air cargo supervisor of Air Vietnam, began to act as a middleman for several gold bar syndicates and transport gold bars from Singapore into Vietnam through the Vietnamese flights departing from Singapore, and Ngo came from one of the syndicates who shared this business partnership with Chou.
-Often, the syndicate members would drop the gold bars at Chou's home in Upper Serangoon, and Chou would help them get past security and smuggle the gold onto the planes bound for Vietnam.
-In return, Chou would receive a total of US$15 per 1kg gold bar each from the aircrew and the local side, and two to three times weekly, Chou would carry out this lucrative assignment and this continued on for several months.
-However, in October 1971, the relationship between Chou and the syndicates began to worsen, when a bag containing about US$235,000 in cash, which arrived on an Air Vietnam flight, was lost at the airport.
-Chou was in charge of helping the syndicates to collect the bag of money for them, and faced by the pressure and threats from the syndicates, Chou took an extensive amount of effort to recover the bag of money, and eventually, he was able to recover about US$180,000 from airport staff.
-However, the rest of the money was never recovered, and Chou lost the trust of the syndicates, and it took a blow on Chou, whose lucrative source of income through gold smuggling was considerably reduced.
+The trial court heard that in early 1971, Andrew Chou, then an air cargo supervisor at Air Vietnam, began to act as a middleman for several gold bar syndicates and transport gold bars from Singapore to Vietnam through Vietnamese flights departing from Singapore; Ngo belonged to one such syndicate.
+The syndicate members would often drop the gold bars at Chou's home in Upper Serangoon, and he would assist them in evading security while they smuggled the gold onto said flights.
+In return, Chou would receive a total of US$15 per one-kilogram gold bar each from both the foreign and local smuggling superiors.
+He performed the routine two to three times weekly for several months.
+However, in October 1971, the relationship between Chou and the syndicates began to deteriorate when a bag that contained about US$235,000 in cash was lost at the airport after arriving on an Air Vietnam flight.
+Chou had been in charge of collecting the bag of money, and recovered about US$180,000 from airport staff under threat from the syndicates.
+However, the rest of the money was never recovered, and Chou's income from gold smuggling was considerably reduced as he had lost the syndicates' trust.

-The prosecution, led by Solicitor-General Abdul Wahab Ghows and Senior State Counsel S. Rajendran, alleged that Andrew Chou was the mastermind who planned and arranged for the robbery-murder plot, after he became enraged at the loss of trust from the syndicates, and his brother David Chou and two friends Augustine Ang and Peter Lim were primary members who assisted him in planning the crime and recruit several youths to kill Ngo and his associates, the next time when they arranged for another delivery of smuggled gold.
+The prosecution, led by Solicitor-General Abdul Wahab Ghows and Senior State Counsel S. Rajendran, alleged that Andrew Chou was the mastermind who planned and arranged for the robbery-murder plot over the syndicates' loss of trust in him.
+David Chou, Ang and Lim were alleged to be primary subordinates who assisted him in planning the crime and recruiting several youths to kill Ngo and his associates at the next arranged delivery of smuggled gold.

-In fact, Francis, James, Konesekaram and Ringo Lee did not join the gold bars robbery plot from the start.
-Before that, the four masterminds had in fact first gathered a batch of five youths to help do the killing.
-They include both Alex Yau and Stephen Lee and three other youths—Ringo Lee's elder brother Fernando Lee Beng Hong, Soh Ah Seng and a third boy only known as "Anchor".
-But subsequently, the latter three backed out of the plan, and therefore, Francis, James, Konesekaram and Ringo Lee were roped in as the second and final candidates to commit the triple killings.
+Francis, James, Konesekaram and Ringo Lee were not involved at the beginning of the robbery-murder plot.
+Andrew Chou and the primary subordinates had initially gathered a batch of five youths to assist in murdering the victims.
+They included Alex Yau, Stephen Lee and three other youths—Fernando Lee Beng Hong, Ringo's elder brother, Soh Ah Seng and a third boy known only as "Anchor".
+However, the latter three backed out of the plan, leading to the four participants entering the plot.